StephanieL Wolman, OD,FCOVD

 Elaine joined Wolman Vision and Therapy Center in June 2013.
 She relocated to Rye from Scotland, with her family, in 2001.
 Elaine has had first hand experience of Dr. Wolman’s vision therapy in practice, with her youngest son having benefited from taking the program at an early age.
 This experience provides Elaine with a unique perspective in empathizing with both children and their parents as they work through the program together.
 Elaine is committed to ensuring that all of our patients have a similar positive and enjoyable experience.

 Dr. Stephanie L. Wolman is a developmental optometrist specializing in pediatric eye care and vision therapy.
 She has been in private practice in Westchester County since 1999.
 Dr. Wolman graduated from the New England College of Optometry in Boston in 1998.
 She is a member of Beta Sigma Kappa international optometric honor society.
 Dr. Wolman completed a residency in pediatrics and vision therapy at the Southern California College of Optometry in 1999.
-She is board certified in vision development and vision therapy, a Fellow of the College of Optometrists in Vision Development, a clinical associate of the Optometric Extension Program, and an associate member of the Neuro-Optometric Rehabilitation Association.
-Dr. Wolman is the consulting Optometrist at the Winifred Masterson Burke Rehabilitation Hospital for patients in the stroke and brain injury units.
+She is board certified in vision development and vision therapy, a Fellow of the College of Optometrists in Vision Development, a clinical associate of the Optometric Extension Program, an associate member of the Neuro-Optometric Rehabilitation Association, and a member of the Brain Injury Association of New York State.
+Dr. Wolman is the consulting Optometrist at the Winifred Masterson Burke Rehabilitation Hospital for in-patients in the stroke and brain injury units.

 Dr. Wolman addresses pediatric eye care and vision therapy throughout the metropolitan region.
 She is a sought after guest speaker, where she has lectured at Burke Rehabilitation Center in White Plains, NY, the National Center for Disability Services, for the Long Island Speech & Hearing Association, and for the New York State School Nurses Association.
 Her lectures have also been well-received at numerous Westchester schools, libraries, PTA/SEPTA groups, pediatrician and psychologists’ practices, and occupational therapy centers.